Mellanox/network-operator/README.md

 >__NOTE__: The operator will act on a NicClusterPolicy instance with a predefined name "nic-cluster-policy", instances with different names will be ignored.

 #### NICClusterPolicy spec:
-NICClusterPolicy CRD Spec includes the following sub-states/stages:
+NICClusterPolicy CRD Spec includes the following sub-states:
 - `ofedDriver`: [OFED driver container](https://github.com/Mellanox/ofed-docker) to be deployed on Mellanox supporting nodes.
 - `rdmaSharedDevicePlugin`: [RDMA shared device plugin](https://github.com/Mellanox/k8s-rdma-shared-dev-plugin)
 and related configurations.